-Hi, I have a friend who watches a lot of TV “preachers” and he was telling me that when you pray, if you state let God’s will be done after you have made a request of God, that will ultimately cancel your prayer.
-Where does this teaching come from?
+Q. Hi, I have a friend who watches a lot of TV “preachers”.
+He told me that when we pray, if we say, “let Your will be done” after we have made a request of God, that will ultimately cancel our prayer.
+He learned this from one of those televangelists.
+Where does this teaching come from??
+Aren’t we supposed to pray in God’s will?
+If it isn’t within God’s will for us, why would we want it anyway?

 I just want to clear something up!
 In the article “will smokers miss the rapture” your saying that smokers will be part of the rapture?
 Aren’t we supposed to be led by the spirit of God and have the Spirit of God within us in order to be raptured?